From the Field

 • Approximately 2 million Syrian refugee children are out of school, with an additional 1.6 million at risk of dropping out.

-• A deadly 7.8 magnitude earthquake on February 6, 2023, devastated northwest Syria and southeast Turkey, displacing hundreds of thousands of people.
+• A 7.8 magnitude earthquake on February 6, 2023, devastated northwest Syria and southeast Turkey, displacing hundreds of thousands of people.

 • The conflict in Syria began on March 15, 2011, escalating from peaceful protests to full-scale violence.